Intuit (INTU) has split its stock

 Market Capitalization, often referred to as "Market Cap" is the total value of a company's outstanding shares.
 It is calculated by multiplying the company's current share price by the total number of shares outstanding.
 Market cap is a quick measure of a company's size and market value.

-Intuitive Surgical’s stock has split
+Intuit’s stock has split

 three times